stat545ubc-2022/assignment-b3-jg1121/README.md

 ### Repository Contents
+- rsconnect/shinyapps.io/jg1121 contains the published shiny app information
 - www folder contains the link to the images I used
 - app.R contains the code for the shiny app
+- bcl-data.csv is the csv data file used in the making of the app

 #### Data